the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 By working with speakers and requesting slides and presentation content ahead of the event, you will be best set up to support the involvement of people with disabilities and lived experience at your event.

-This can help in two core ways, 1) supporting speaking in developing both psychologically and physically accessible content, and 2) ensuring that your event's content is accessible to a diverse audience.
+This can help in two core ways:
+1) supporting speaking in developing both psychologically and physically accessible content,
+2) ensuring that your event's content is accessible to a diverse audience.

 Firstly, consider how you will support speakers in developing inclusive material that is pitched to the correct audience, which in this case will be members of the public and people with lived experience.
 This may mean developing and sharing guidance on session content, or could also be giving feedback on presentation drafts.